Strong Characterization for the Airy Line Ensemble: Proof of Characterization

 \subsection{Second Derivative Estimates for Paths}

-In this section we state \Cref{h0x} below.
+In this section we state \Cref{h0x2} below.
 It indicates that, under certain conditions, the paths in a family of non-intersecting Brownian bridges are close to (random) curves with nearly constant second derivatives.
 The following assumption more precisely prescribes these conditions on the bridges, which will take place on the time interval $[-\xi n^{1/3}, \xi n^{1/3}]$ for some bounded $\xi > 0$.
-The first condition \eqref{gnuv} below states that the boundary data (consisting of the entrance and exit data, as well as the lower and upper boundaries) are approximated by a function $G$.
+The first condition \eqref{gnuv} below states that the boundary data (consisting of the entrance and exit data, as well as the lower and upper boundaries) are approximated by a function $G$, which is a shift of the $\mathfrak{G}$ from \eqref{gfunction0}.
 The second \eqref{pflx2} states that the bridges likely satisfy a regular profile event at any fixed time $s \in [-\xi n^{1/3}, \xi n^{1/3}]$.

 \begin{assumption}